Paulina Lake has produced Oregon’s record German brown trout and routinely gives up excellent catches of large kokanee and rainbow trout.

 Paulina Lake Brown Trout Fishing

-Ronald Lane caught a 28-pound, 5-ounce monster at Paulina Lake in 2002 to claim the state record.
+Ronald Lane caught a 28-pound, 5-ounce monster at Paulina Lake in 2002 to claim the state record, and the lake has produced a fair number of other browns over the 20-pound mark.

 Paulina continues to be one of a handful of Oregon lakes capable of growing a brown trout that could one day eclipse that record.
 (Here’s where you’ll find Oregon’s trophy brown trout lakes.)